Learning An Active Inference Model of Driver Perception and Control: Application to Vehicle Car-Following: Application: Learning a Model of Perception and Control in Car Following Behavior

+The analysis of the near-crash AIDA beliefs suggests that editing the AIDA's learned environment dynamics model (i.e., the transition and observation distributions) to properly recognize near-crash observation signals can likely avoid the current crash.

 The analyses in this section show that the decision making structure in the AIDA enables modelers to reason about the training dataset's effect on the learned model behavior.
 To the best of our knowledge, this analysis is not possible with neural network BC models using existing interpretability tools.
-We also showed how this understanding can be used to edit parts of the model to achieve desired safety criteria.
+Thus AIDA represents a significant step forward for interpretable perception and control models of human control behavior.